Is Antarctica Guarded by the Military?

-Population centres in the world are very much concentrated in the northern hemisphere, see how many cities there are above 30 degrees north compared to 30 degrees south which might pass over the polar regions.
+Population centres in the world are very much concentrated in the northern hemisphere, see how many cities there are above 30 degrees north compared to 30 degrees south.
 This is why aircraft fly over the north polar region far more than the south.

-There have been routes in the past and there may be again in the future that skirt the coast or even fly over the continent for a short time but they have been rare and are unlikely to become more popular in the foreseeable future.
+There have been a few routes in the past and there may be again in the future that skirt the coast or even fly over the continent for a short time but they have been rare and are unlikely to become more used in the foreseeable future.

-Planes can fly over Antarctica, it is not a no-fly zone and it is not illegal, it is just very impractical to do so.
-Smaller planes will fly lower and have to deal with challenging weather conditions, snow-falls, white-outs and icing problems.
+Planes can and do sometimes fly over Antarctica, it is not a no-fly zone and it is not illegal, it is just very impractical to do so.
+Smaller planes fly lower and have to deal with challenging weather conditions, snow-falls, white-outs and icing problems.